 In 2014, Terry was asked to present a month long series of afternoon shows on board Radio Caroline North which was granted a four week temporary licence to celebrate the stations 50th anniversary.
 This was broadcast from The Planet Lightship moored in the Canning Dock in Liverpool City Centre.

-Nowadays, Terry operates two radio stations from home, KOT Radio which runs a 24 hour retro soul, funk and disco format based on “Keep on Truckin” – Terrys old BBC Radio Merseyside programme – and Connection Radio Liverpool which is a 24/7 oldies station with over 3,000 songs from the 60’s – 70’s and beyond.
+Having retired from the Mobile Disco business in 2020, nowadays, Terry operates two radio stations from home.
+KOT Radio which runs a 24 hour retro soul, funk and disco format based on “Keep on Truckin” – Terrys old BBC Radio Merseyside programme – and Connection Radio Liverpool which is a 24/7 oldies station with over 3,000 songs from the 60’s – 70’s and beyond.
 Connection Radio Liverpool plays many songs that you won’t hear on other oldies stations and with the emphasis on songs that have a Liverpool or Merseyside connection.

 Both stations are free to all listeners, they do not take advertising and are available from this website, on smart speakers or on Tuneiin or Shoutcast.
 Performing Rights are paid for these stations and costs for I.T., servers and other overheads are met by contributions from listeners.
 If you would like to help to keep the stations on air, you can do so at PayPal, the account is email@example.com.
 All donations are gratefully received.
 Thank you.